How New Database Technologies Are Turning Data Analytics Rules Upside Down

-In this webinar, Cutter Consortium Fellow Vince Kellen and his team at the University of California San Diego will share how they have adopted a new approach to data analytics, what it has generated for them, and the lessons they’ve learned that you, too, can adopt.
+In this webinar (recorded February 3, 2021), Cutter Consortium Fellow Vince Kellen and his team at the University of California San Diego will share how they have adopted a new approach to data analytics, what it has generated for them, and the lessons they’ve learned that you, too, can adopt.

 In this webinar, you will learn:

 - How high-speed, in-memory designs differ from traditional methods